Morphological Variations in the Case of Erythema Nodosum Leprosum

 Authors

-• Sarandeep Singh Puri Associate Professor & Head of Department of Pathology, GS Medical College and Hospital, Pilkhuwa (Hapur), Uttar Pradesh, India.
+• Sarandeep Singh Puri Professor & Head of Department of Pathology, GS Medical College and Hospital, Pilkhuwa (Hapur), Uttar Pradesh, India.

 • Pallavi Sharma Associate Professor & Department of Pathology, GS Medical College and Hospital, Pilkhuwa (Hapur), Uttar Pradesh, India.